SebastianGarces/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+        R: How to apply middleware and server side routing.

 - [ ] Describe Middleware?
+        R: It allows to insert code to take additional actions when specified endpoint is hit.
+It can be built or be 3rd party.

 - [ ] Describe a Resource?
+        R: Piece of data that's being worked on by given code block?

 - [ ] What can the API return to help clients know if a request was successful?
+        R: A response status of 200.

 - [ ] How can we partition our application into sub-applications?
+        R: Using server side routing and middleware.

 ## Minimum Viable Product